Updated June 14th, 2020.

 Better way: ⌘-Shift-4, then click and drag a bounding rectangle.
 Imagine a rectangle surrounding your desired screen capture region.
 Click at the top left corner of that rectangle and keep the mouse/trackpad button down.
 Then drag to the lower right corner of that rectangle.
 Then let go.
 You’ll hear the shutter sound and find a time-stamped image on your desktop.

 Better better way: ⌘-Shift-4, then press the spacebar.
 The cursor changes to a camera icon.
 Whichever window you click on is captured.
 Even if the window is partially obscured by other windows.
-This is very precise: it exactly captures the window, right to the edge, complete with rounded corners.
+This is very precise: it exactly captures the window, right to the edge, complete with rounded corners and a really nice drop shadow around it.
 Result is the same as with the others: a time-stamped image on your desktop.
+Even if the “window” is the Dock, or a menu, or the menubar itself.

 BONUS* BECAUSE I’M IN A GIVING MOOD: Hold the Control key down while doing any of the above, and you don’t get a time-stamped image on your desktop.
 Instead, the image is placed on the Clipboard, ready for you to paste it (maybe into an email).
 If you’re only taking the screenshot because you want to email it to someone, this is the way to go because it doesn’t clutter up your Desktop with an icon, and rather than “attaching” which can be a chore all you have to do it Paste.